KyriakosMilad/valdn/README.md

 		"d", // 3
 	}

-	// use * to apply rules to all nested fields rules := valdn.Rules{"*": {"required", "kind:string", "len:1"}, "0": {"equal:a"}}
+	// use * to apply rules to all direct nested fields rules := valdn.Rules{"*": {"required", "kind:string", "len:1"}, "0": {"equal:a"}}

 	errors := valdn.ValidateSlice(letters, rules)